realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

     - Appending `Info` to the end of the parameter name is acceptable and encouraged
     - Using the plain `{Domain}` name is preferred if the object is a `Role` object

-### Result Object for Errors & Exceptions
+### Use Result Object for Errors & Exceptions
 - Use of `Result` object to return success or failure
-  - encapsulate the error message and `Exception`.
+  - Encapsulate the error message in an `Exception` object.
-  - instead of throwing an `Exception`, return a `Result` object with the error message and `Exception`.
+  - Use instead of throwing an `Exception`, return a `Result` object with the error message and `Exception`.

 ### Avoid C++/Java Design Pattern Hacks
 - No factory patterns